jankaszel/hypercore-literary-broadcast/README.md

 # Hypercore Extension Broadcast Test

-This small application is a test on using [hypercore feed extensions](https://github.com/mafintosh/hypercore#ext--feedregisterextensionname-handlers) in order to broadcast ephemeral messages to peers.
+This small application is a test on using [hypercore feed extensions](https://github.com/mafintosh/hypercore#ext--feedregisterextensionname-handlers) in order to broadcast ephemeral messages to peers on a P2P network.
 For that purpose, it sends single verses from Goethe's Faust (obtained from [Projekt Gutenberg](https://www.projekt-gutenberg.org/goethe/faust1/faust1.html)) to each peer that is accessing the same hypercore feed.
 To run this test, you'll need to have installed [Node.js](https://nodejs.org/en/) and to obtain the module's dependencies (`npm install`).

 To my understanding, hypercore feeds<sup>†</sup> as well as their replication streams are encrypted and a feed's discovery key serves both for discovery as well as decryption.
 With the first instance of the application, we will let hypercore generate a new feed and thus, a new discovery key: